 and, in addition, a ranger may enter and search any hut, tent, caravan or other erection which is not a permanent residence.

-(2) The offices of ranger and conservation and land management officer are each prescribed to be public officers for the purposes of the Criminal Investigation (Identifying People) Act 2002 and as such may exercise the powers in Part 3 of that Act.

-[(3) deleted]
+[(2), (3) deleted]

 (4) A person shall not remain on or in any land or waters after being required to leave the same by a ranger or conservation and land management officer under subsection (1)(d).